quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC endpoints can be deployed behind a 5-tuple based routing architecture that delivers packets based on both the source and destination IP addresses and ports.
-In such an architecture, clients that change IP address or port are likely to be routed to a different server.
-There are several actions that can mitigate or resolve operational and security issues in this case.
+When routing depends on addresses that the endpoint does not control, changes to the IP address or port of peers could result in packets being routed to a different server.
+The following actions could mitigate or resolve operational and security issues in this case:

 * Servers can use an out-of-band mechanism to deliver packets to the correct destination or transfer state from the original destination.